-This year I’ll post as often as time permits, though aim for a least a couple of times a month.
+This year I’ll post as often as time permits, though aim for a least once a month.

 Blogging – and I’ve even got used to the sound of this not so attractive word – continues to be a great way to record and share my creative adventures – with the opportunity to eventually, turn parts of it into a book – good fun!

 I look forward to this year, in all ways; but aspire to live, one day at at a time.

 “Take therefore no thought for the morrow: for the morrow shall take thought for the things of itself.
 Sufficient unto the day is the evil thereof.”